 If you don’t want to listen to their conversation (which is in Italian), skip ahead to 1:14, although the real playing starts at 1:30.
 After a break and some more chatting, Camardese starts playing “All of Me” at 3:10.
 He breaks into some tapping again at 3:53, complete with what looks like devil horns (\m/).

-Anyway, a big shout out to Mr. Camardese, wherever he might be in 2013!
+Anyway, a big shout out to Mr. Camardese, wherever he might be!
 Enjoy!

 P.S.: Because we didn’t feel the need to mention everyone, we’ve excluded some names from our “pre-EVH two-handed tapping pioneers” list above.
 Feel free to add names in the comments below!
 One commenter has already pointed out Dave Bunker (Watch a VIDEO here).